 This course examines the social construct of masculinity.
 What does it mean to be a male in contemporary American society?
 How does this compare with notions of manhood in other cultures and in other time periods?
 Readings include representative selections of the diverse literature on men and theories of masculinity.
 Also listed as SOAN 335.
 Prerequisite: SOAN/WOM 170.

 360 - Gender Theories

-Attempts to answer the question of how and why gender oppression and discrimination occur.
-Covers a variety of theoretical perspectives and focus on solutions for ending aggression and oppression.
+Attempts to answer the questions of how and why gender oppression and discrimination occur.
+Covers a variety of theoretical perspectives and focuses on solutions for ending aggression and oppression.
+Also listed as SOAN 360.
 Prerequisite: SOAN/WOM 170.
-Also listed as SOAN 360.

 365 - Global Perspectives of Women

 An in-depth study of the critical areas of concern for women's empowerment around the world.
 The course includes theoretical critiques of women's movements and methodologies.
 Also listed as SOAN 365.